Demonstrate leadership in Indigenous Relations.

 • 80% or more verifier confirmed score

-• Excellent feedback from verifier on management practices, and evidence of increasing maturity in the management of Aboriginal relations
+• Excellent feedback from verifier on management practices, and evidence of increasing maturity in the management of Indigenous relations

 • Strong support from community; compelling evidence from community of sustained positive impacts from company’s programs and activities

-• Long term relationship with the Aboriginal community and evidence of active and strategic management of relationships over time
+• Long term relationship with the Indigenous community and evidence of active and strategic management of relationships over time

 • Demonstrated success of programs through the successful delivery over the long-term (5+ years)